Men's Rings - Your Ultimate Guide

 Is it better to have a ring sized up or down?

 It is considerably easier for a jeweler to shrink a ring than to make it larger.

 What can you have engraved on men's rings?

 Anything which will fit.
 The names of your children.
 A promise to love, honor, and obey.
 A vow to kill the man who killed your father.
 The lyrics to your favorite Right Said Fred track.
-Practically speaking, you’ll be limited to around 200 characters.
+Practically speaking, your only limit is the characters.

 Are there any good rings for guys who hate wearing rings?

 Try something super light and very thin, so that you don’t notice any extra bulk or weight.
 Titanium is a good choice.

 Is it appropriate to wear my former wedding band as a signet ring on my other hand?